pop-os/repolib/docs/aptmanage/list.rst

 Passing the ``--verbose`` flag only applies to listing all sources.
 It has no effect if a source is specified using the system-identifier; in that case, only the specified source is printed.
+Additionally, if there are sources files which contain errors, the ``--verbose`` flag will print details about them, including the contents of the files and the stack trace of the exception which caused the error.

 Legacy sources.list entries